-- The governing body also identifies a named governor to take leadership responsibility for the school/college's safeguarding arrangements (Link Governor for Safeguarding).
-That governor will maintain regular contact with the DSL, meeting each half term, and will ensure that the governing body receives regular reports about safeguarding activity at Leytonstone School. - It is the responsibility of the governing body to ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the Local Authority, local safeguarding partnership and national guidance. - The governing body is also responsible for overseeing Safeguarding Audits completed and returned to the Local Authority under s175 of the Education Act 2002.
+- The governing board also identifies a named governor to take leadership responsibility for the schools safeguarding arrangements (Link Governor for Safeguarding).
+That governor will maintain regular contact with the DSL, meeting each half term, and will ensure that the governing board receives regular reports about safeguarding activity at Leytonstone School. - It is the responsibility of the governing board to ensure that the school's safeguarding, recruitment and managing allegations procedures take into account the procedures and practice of the Local Authority, Local Safeguarding Partnership and national guidance. - The governing board is also responsible for overseeing Safeguarding Audits completed and returned to the Local Authority under s175 of the Education Act 2002.